SysKitTeam/docs-point/configuration/enable-role-based-access.md

 ### Syskit Point Power Platform Admins

+{% hint style="warning" %}
+**Please note!** \
+* Assigning the **Power Platform Administrator role in Syskit Point** to users **does not grant the Power Platform Administrator role in Entra ID**
+* **To successfully run actions** on Power Platform environments, apps, and flows, **Power Platform Administrators in Syskit Point must have the Power Platform Administrator role assigned in Entra ID**
+{% endhint %}

 Syskit Point Power Platform Admins have read-write privileges on Power Platform reports and Power Platform Settings.
 By default, the Syskit Point Power Platform Admins role is turned off.

 The **Syskit Point Power Platform Admins** role enables users to:
 * **Access Syskit Point Power Platform reports**
 * **Schedule Power Platform reports**
 * **Perform Power Platform actions** on environments, apps, and flows
+    * Note that Power Platform Administrators in Syskit Point must have the Power Platform Administrator Entra ID role assigned to successfully run actions on Power Platform environments, apps, and flows
 * **Have access to the Power Platform Dashboard tile**

-{% hint style="warning" %}
-**Please note the following:**
-* Users with the **Power Platform Administrator role in Entra ID** are automatically assigned the Power Platform Administrator role in Syskit Point.
-* If users are added to the Power Platform Administrator role in Syskit Point, they are also assigned the Power Platform Administrator role in Entra ID.
-* Additional permissions might need to be granted in the **Power Platform Admin Center**, such as being given System Administrator access to environments where the Power Platform Admin should be able to perform actions on resources.

-{% endhint %}

 ### Why Should You Enable Role-Based Access